Recently I almost died. Here’s a peak into my near death experience in three parts and a reminder for you to breathe please, too.

 Life and death.
 Joy and sorrow.
 Health and suffering.

 They always say that on an early death-bed, people find themselves bargaining with God.
 It was ironic to me that I found myself doing that, too.
-But the difference for me is that I had already given everything to God.
+But the difference for me was that I had already given everything to God.
 He has it all, my life, my family, my career, my purpose.
 I would start bargaining, then quickly realize I had nothing left to give and just shrug and go back to “well, I guess because I can’t control anything, I will worship.”

 Identifying myself as a worshiper has always been paramount to me.
 The day before I got sick I spoke on worship at a women’s event.
 The day I got sick I listened to another speaker talk about worship.
 In fact, I had committed to spend extra time this last week, before I was even sick, at my piano in worship because I wanted to foster a deeper intimacy that comes from the joy of being thankful in worship.